-The fantasy books are always very popular throughout the world.
+Fantasy books are always very popular throughout the world.
 One of them is “Alice’s Adventurers in Wonderland” written by Lewis Carroll.
 Generally, this book is known just as ‘Alice in Wonderland’.
 It has amazing Alice in Wonderland Quotes for inspiration!

-The key character in this story is a girl with a rabbit at a weird land.
-There are many other Alice in Wonderland characters, such as, Alice, The White Rabbit, The Queen of Hearts, The King of Hearts, The Cheshire Cat, The Duchess, The Caterpillar, The Mad Hatter, The March Hare, The Dormouse, The Gryphon, The Mock Turtle, Alice’s sister, The Knave of Hearts, The Mouse, The Dodo, The Duck, the Lory, and the Eaglet, The Cook, The Pigeon, Two, Five, and Seven, Bill and The Frog-Footman.
+The key character in this story is a girl with a rabbit in a weird land.
+There are many other Alice in Wonderland characters, such as Alice, The White Rabbit, The Queen of Hearts, The King of Hearts, The Cheshire Cat, The Duchess, The Caterpillar, The Mad Hatter, The March Hare, The Dormouse, The Gryphon, The Mock Turtle, Alice’s sister, The Knave of Hearts, The Mouse, The Dodo, The Duck, the Lory, and the Eaglet, The Cook, The Pigeon, Two, Five, and Seven, Bill and The Frog-Footman.

 A number of movies have been shot by Disney.
 People especially the kids have considerable interest in this unusual character and random plot.
 The key reasons for the popularity of this story are the Alice in Wonderland Quotes said by different characters in this story.